asonty/ngs_highlights/README.md

 Tracking data has been billed as “the future of sports analytics,” but it’s notoriously difficult to both acquire and use.
-This repo was created to help alleviate those issues; it contains tracking data from the NFL’s Next Gen Stats (NGS) Highlights for 2017-2019 seasons, as well as a few Rscripts with helper functions to make it easier to work with the data.
+This repo was created to help alleviate those issues; it contains tracking data from the NFL’s Next Gen Stats (NGS) Highlights from the 2017-2019 seasons, as well as a few Rscripts with helper functions to make it easier to work with the data.

 In this walk-through, we will: